aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/animations/add-animation-properties-to-scenes/_index.md

 bindPoint.bindKeyframeSequence("X", kfs);
 ```

 The curve defines three keyframes: at time 0, 3, and 5 seconds.
-The first two use **BEZIER** for smooth motion, while the last uses **LINEAR**.
+The first two use **BEZIER** for smooth motion, while the last uses **LINEAR**—perfect for demonstrating linear interpolation 3d.

 ## Step 7: Repeat for Z Component